sfwnisme/school-management-system/README.md

 ### Tu 10/09/2024

--[x] block login and register pages if the user logged in -[x] clean up some components and unneeded files
+- [x] block login and register pages if the user logged in
+- [x] clean up some components and unneeded files
--[x] using validToken endpoint to check if the user is logged in for the logout function instead of using tokens to have more security.
+- [x] using validToken endpoint to check if the user is logged in for the logout function instead of using tokens to have more security.

 ### Wed 11/09/2024

--[/] update user page. // I completed the half of this work -[x] display the user image
+- [/] update user page. // I completed the half of this work
+- [x] display the user image
--[x] `file-input.tsx` UI Component
+- [x] `file-input.tsx` UI Component
--[x] changed the get user by id schema with the backend developer -[x] removed the cookies from any global scope or client side components.
+- [x] changed the get user by id schema with the backend developer
+- [x] removed the cookies from any global scope or client side components.

+### Sat 14/09/2024

+- [x] fixed the catch block bug "I got error but the user updates the data to the server successfull" the solution was that I needed to return the status code or the data, if I returned only the response it will return nextjs's error, due to it is a server code.
+- [x] refctore: button component, now you can use it as a link.
+- [x] feat: file input component

 ### Backlog